ADD-SP/ngx_waf/rust/README.md

   block their own address), and it aborted on some inputs: a negative suffix (`1.2.3.4/-1`) with a segmentation fault, an over-long line through the buffer overflow check of the build.
-* The CC counters live in a growable tag directory and a table that evicts a rotating victim when it is full, so a zone with many tags or a flood from many addresses keeps counting instead of losing protection.
+* The CC counters live in a growable tag directory and in tables whose walks are bounded: the probe of an address visits at most 64 slots, a deleted or expired entry is recycled by the next address whose walk passes it, and a table that reached its fill target (three quarters of its slots) drops one of the entries its walk passed.
+A zone with many tags or a flood from many addresses therefore keeps counting at a bounded cost per request instead of scanning a whole table once it filled up.
+* A counter table is budgeted 384 bytes per slot of its zone, so a zone remembers the same number of addresses as the layout before it (live entries are `size / 512`) while its tables take ~12.5% of the zone instead of ~9.4%.
+The layout of a table changed (`VERSION` 3 to 4): the first reload after the upgrade rebuilds the zone, and the tables of the old layout stay in the segment, which the glue cannot hand back (the core has no `free` callback).
 * An inspection cache never crosses a context.
 The C implementation merged the cache pointer of the parent into every context below it, so all of them shared one cache object: a location whose `waf_rule_path` differed from the one of its